AndreaJens/SchwarzerblitzEngine/README.md

 Schwarzerblitz ([link to GameJolt page](https://gamejolt.com/games/schwarzerblitz/242456)) is a free (as in beer) 3D fighting game project built by me, Andrea "Jens" Demetrio, in the time spanning from 2016 to 2020.
-It was originally intended as a stress relief project, a hobby I curated while pursuing my Ph.D. in physics, but with time it evolved into a full fledged game, which achieved a moderate success.
+It was originally intended as a stress relief project, a hobby I curated while pursuing my Ph.D. in physics, but with time it evolved into a fully fledged game, which achieved a certain degree of success and a couple dedicated tourneys.
 Since now I am moving on to work on other projects, I have decided to publish the source code of the engine under a [**GPLv3 license**](https://www.gnu.org/licenses/gpl-3.0.html), with the goal of sharing it with other developers who might be going down the same path and need a reference or just something to look up.